 - Heel to Toe Walk – This exercise looks somewhat like a sobriety test as seniors walk a straight line heel to toe, heel to toe.

 Lack of exercise or obesity may contribute to poor posture and cause your parent to shuffle.
-Your mother or father may want to work with their senior care services provider to locate a senior center that offers yoga or aquatic therapy that may improve balance, reduce weight, and provide exercise to improve the manner in which they walk.
+Your mother or father may want to work with their senior care service provider to locate a senior center that offers yoga or aquatic therapy that may improve balance, reduce weight, and provide exercise to improve the manner in which they walk.

 Seniors should always consult with a doctor before beginning an exercise regimen.
 He or she may have specific instructions or may advise your loved one to visit a physical therapist in addition to home exercise routines.